 We anticipate that losses will continue for the foreseeable future.
-As of June 30, 2022, our accumulated deficit was approximately \$862.6 million.
+As of September 30, 2022, our accumulated deficit was approximately \$871.5 million.
 Our actual cash requirements may vary materially from those planned because of a number of factors, including:

-- changes in the focus, direction and pace of our development programs; - the effect of competing technologies and market developments; - the scope, progress, timing, costs and results of our TCR-T Library Phase 1/2 Trial for the treatment of certain solid tumors and costs associated with the development of our product candidates; - our headcount growth focused on our TCR program and scaling our manufacturing capabilities; - · our ability to secure partnering arrangements; and - costs of filing, prosecuting, defending and enforcing any patent claims and any other intellectual property rights, or other developments.
+- changes in the focus, direction and pace of our development programs; - the effect of competing technologies and market developments; - the scope, progress, timing, costs and results of our TCR-T Library Phase 1/2 Trial for the treatment of certain solid tumors and costs associated with the development of our product candidates; - our headcount growth focused on our TCR program and scaling our manufacturing capabilities; - our ability to secure partnering arrangements; and - costs of filing, prosecuting, defending and enforcing any patent claims and any other intellectual property rights, or other developments.

-As of June 30, 2022, we had approximately \$60.0 million of cash and cash equivalents.
+As of September 30, 2022, we had approximately \$37.8 million of cash and cash equivalents and \$13.9 million of restricted cash related to the Amended Loan and Security Agreement.
 Given our current development plans, we anticipate our cash resources will be sufficient to fund our operations into the second quarter of 2023.
 In order to continue our operations beyond our forecasted runway, we will need to raise additional capital, and we have no committed sources of additional capital at this time.
 The forecast of cash resources is forward-looking information that involves risks and uncertainties, and the actual amount of our expenses could vary materially and adversely as a result of a number of factors.
 We have based our estimates on assumptions that may prove to be wrong, and our expenses could prove to be significantly higher than we currently anticipate.
 Management does not know whether additional financing will be on terms favorable or acceptable to us when needed, if at all.
 If adequate additional funds are not available when required, management may need to curtail its development efforts and planned operations.

-Working capital as of June 30, 2022 was \$34.6 million, consisting of \$61.4 million in current assets and \$26.8 million in current liabilities.
+Working capital, which excludes restricted cash, as of September 30, 2022 was \$8.7 million, consisting of \$41.6 million in current assets and \$32.9 million in current liabilities.
 Working capital as of December 31, 2021 was \$62.8 million, consisting of \$78.8 million in current assets and \$16.0 million in current liabilities.